kenkaijie/multirepo-sub-a/README.md

 # Lib A

 The best lib since lib 0.

 Feature 3.

+Feature XYZ.